 - Stay within your circle of competence and study businesses you understand.
 Simply exclude everything that you can’t understand in 30 minutes.

 - Write down your initial view on the business – what you like and not like about it – even before you start your analysis.
 This should help you in dealing with the “I love this company” bias.

-- Run your analysis through your investment checklist (like I have in all my StockTalk reports).
+- Run your analysis through your investment checklist.
 A checklist saves life…during surgery and in investing.

-- Calculate your intrinsic values using simple models (some of which I’ve already discussed in StockTalk reports), and avoid using too many input variables.
+- Estimate intrinsic values using simple models, and avoid using too many input variables.
 In fact, use the simplest model that you can while valuing a stock.
 If you can value a stock with three inputs, don’t use five.
 Remember, less is more.

 - Use the most important concept in value investing – ‘margin of safety’.
 Without this, any valuation calculation you perform will be useless.

 Will you be wrong sometimes?
 Of course, but so will everyone else.
 Success in investing comes not from being right but from being wrong less often than everyone else.

 So don’t justify the purchase of a company just because it fits your valuation.
 Don’t fool yourself into believing that every cheap stock will yield good returns.
 A bad company is a bad investment no matter what price it is.

 I love how Charlie Munger explains that – “a piece of turd in a bowl of raisins is still a piece of turd”…and…“there is no greater fool than yourself, and you are the easiest person to fool.”